GamesOfSummer/book_of_knowledge/Javascript/react-why-use-hooks.md

 Hooks are optional and opt-in only.
 No breaking changes.

-What if I could just use state from a function component?
+`useState` - What if I could just use state from a function component?
 Thus, `useState` was born.
 No more `this` and no more `this.setState`.
 Simpler.
 Local variables.

+**Gotcha** - Hooks must be called at top level.
+Never in a conditional.

+`useEffect` - handle a side effect that a lifecycle method would handle.
+Runs at start and after every update.
+Can remove need for `componentDidMount` and `compoenentUpdate`

+Again - you can use classes and hooks side by side.
+No breaking changes.
+Did not deprecate classes.
+Can test the hooks separately.

+React sidenote - Compoents are like atoms, in matter.
+Hooks let you get into the 'electrons' of the atom - hiding in plain sight!